adriennehl/lets-go/README.md

 **Optional Nice-to-have Stories**

 * user can see photos that other attendees have added to their trip
-* user can see their profile page with past trips
+* user can see/edit their profile page with past trips
+* user can decline trips from other users
+* user can see if their friend has declined their invite
 * user can see a list of popular places
 * user see yelp reviews
-* user can delete trips
+* user can delete trips they are the host of

 **Extra Stretch**

-* user can see if their friend has accepted their invite
-* user can edit their profile
-* user can search and add other users
 * user gets notifications before their trips
+* user can search and add other users in the app
+* user can send invites/trip details to friends outside the app (integrate with Facebook SDK or email)
+* app can post events to calendar
+* integrate with calendars
 * app recommends new places for users
 * user can edit trips
 * user can visit other user's profiles and see their past trips